lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

 External Site:
  AWS: I host a website on an EC2 instance.
 How do I allow my users to connect on HTTP (80) or HTTPS (443)?

+ Common network troubleshooting steps for Amazon VPC- Will see Employee Directry App launched on Amazon EC2 instnce placed in public subnet in   Amazon VPC.
+Multple netwrkng configrtions that playt into whether an instnce is accssble to internet or not.

+ List of congigs you should check if you have public EC2 instnce w/ web app that is not loading as expected.

+ 1. Internet gateway- ensure that Internet Gateway (IGW) is attched to your VPC.
+W/out internet gateway no traffic will be allowed in or out of the VPC.

+ 2. Route Tables- Check the route table associated w/ the subnet of your EC2 instnce.
+Ensure ther is a route w/ a destntion of 0.0.0.0/0 that points to the Internet Gateway.
+This route allows outbound trffic to the internet.

+ 3. Security Groups- Review the security group settings attched to your EC2 instnce.
+Make sure there are inbound rules allwing HTTP (port 80) and/or HTTPS (port 443) traffic from the internet (0.0.0.0/0).
+Also verify that outbound rules allow traffic to leave the instance.

+ 4. Network Access Control Lists- Check the NACLs associated w/ your subnet.
+Ensure that they allow inbound and outbound traffic for HTTP and HTTPS.
+Unlike secrty groups, NACLs are stateless, so you must explctly allow both inbound and outbound rules.

+ 5. Public IP Address- Ensure your EC2 instnce has a public IP addrss assgned.
+You can check in the EC2 console under the instance details.
+If does not have a public IP, relaunch the instnce and ensure you have the configrtion for assgnning a public IP addrss set crrctly.

+ HTTP vs HTTPS- Confirm that your app is acssble via the crrct prtcol.
+If your app is config'd for HTTPs, ensure SSL/TLS certs are crrctly instlled and config'd.
+Also, check if the web browser is trying to conncect via the wrong protcol (HTTP instead of HTTPS or vice versa).
+For this course, the app is operating via HTTP, double check that your browser is not trying to connct via HTTPs.
+Can do this by selcting the addrss bar in the brwser and making sure the addrss starts w/ http and not https.

+ 7. User data script- If your instnce uses a user data script to configre the app on launch, verify that the scrpt has run succssflly.
+Check the instnce logs (/var/log/cloud-init.log or /var/log/cloud-init-output.log) for any errors that may have occrred dring the excution of the user data script.

+ 8. Permissions- Vergy the prmssions and roles attched to your EC2 instnce.
+Ensre the instnce has the necssr IAM roles and polcies to access any requred AWS services, such as S3, DynamoDB, or RDS

+ 9. Personal network permissions- Ensre that your persnal or coprrate netwrk does not have restrctions blocking access to the public IP address of your EC2 instnce.
+Some ntwrks might have frewlls or prxy settngs that could block outbound trffic to certain IP ranges or ports.

+ 10. Application- ensure that your app code is crrctly deplyed and running.
+Check the application's logs to diagnose any runtime errors.
+Also, make sure the web server (e.g., Apache, Nginx) is installed and rnning.